voila-dashboards/voila/README.md

 tornado application gets a dedicated Jupyter kernel which can execute the callbacks to changes in Jupyter interactive widgets.

-- By default, voila disallows execute requests from the front-end, preventing execution of arbitrary code.
+- By default, Voilà disallows execute requests from the front-end, preventing execution of arbitrary code.
-- By default, voila runs with the `strip_source` option, which strips out the input cells from the rendered notebook.
+- By default, Voilà runs with the `strip_source` option, which strips out the input cells from the rendered notebook.

 ## Installation